ericwpei/cse15l-lab-reports/lab-report-5-week-10.md

 <br/> <br/>
 ![Image](Lab_Report_5_3.png)
 <br/> <br/>
 Here is the code in the instructor's `MarkdownParse.java`.
 The bug is that there is no check to see that `openParen` is 1 index greater than `nextCloseBracket`.
+There should be an if statement that checks this, and if it is true, then the line of text is a link and should be added to `toReturn`.

 # Test 487
 The test file `487.md` contains: